RUN-Collaborations/font-select-rcl/README.md

 For one approach to webfonts coupled with locally detected fonts, see:
    * *[Font-Detect-RHL + Embedded Web Fonts with MUI in Codesandbox](https://codesandbox.io/s/mui-font-detect-rhl-embedded-web-fonts-rtn566?file=/src/components/SelectMUI.js)*
-   * *[Font-Detect-RHL + Embedded Web Fonts with TailwindCSS and HeadlessUI in Codesandbox](https://codesandbox.io/s/font-detect-rhl-react18-tailwindcss3-headlessui-embedded-web-fonts-6m4gdt?file=/src/components/Example.jsx)*<br /><sup>(Refresh browser if 502 gateway error occurs.)</sup>
+   * *[Font-Detect-RHL + Embedded Web Fonts with TailwindCSS and HeadlessUI in Codesandbox](https://codesandbox.io/s/font-detect-rhl-react18-tailwindcss3-headlessui-embedded-web-fonts-6m4gdt?file=/src/components/Example.jsx)*<br /><sup>On 502 gateway errors, wait for the codesandbox terminal frame to reach "webpack compiled successfully" then refresh the browser frame ( ⟳ ).</sup>

 And for further insight on application of webfonts, see *[How to Optimize Web Font Loading Performance with Best Practices](https://www.holisticseo.digital/pagespeed/loading-font/)*.
 ___